shivkumar98/OCP-Java-Examples/src/exam_revision_notes/README.md

    }
 }
 ```
-* A member nested class can NOT have static variables
+* A member nested class can NOT have static variables⚠️
 ```java
 class Outer {
    class Inner {